 A big impact indeed

-This new Universities UK report on the impact of universities on the UK economy really is a very interesting piece of work which covers the sector’s increasing impact in terms of output, contribution to GDP, job creation, and overseas investment.
+This Universities UK report from earlier in the year on the impact of universities on the UK economy really is a very interesting piece of work which covers the sector’s increasing impact in terms of output, contribution to GDP, job creation, and overseas investment.
 It also looks at the knock-on effects of expenditure by universities, their staff, and international students.
 The report finds that in 2011–12, the UK higher education sector:

 • generated over £73 billion of output – up 24% from £59 billion in 2009